 We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.
 We only allow such third parties to process your personal data for specified purposes and in accordance with our instructions.

-Whenever we transfer your personal data out of the EEA, we do our best to ensure a similar degree of security of data by ensuring at least one of the following safeguards is in place:
+Whenever we transfer your personal data out of the UK, we do our best to ensure a similar degree of security of data by ensuring at least one of the following safeguards is in place:

-- We will only transfer your personal data to countries that the European Commission have approved as providing an adequate level of protection for personal data by; or
+We will only transfer your personal data to countries that have been approved as providing an adequate level of protection for personal data; or

-Where we use certain service providers, we may use specific contracts or codes of conduct or certification mechanisms approved by the European Commission which give personal data the same protection it has in Europe;
+Where we use certain service providers, we may use specific contracts approved for use in the UK which give personal data the same protection it has in UK;

 If none of the above safeguards is available, we may request your explicit consent to the specific transfer.
 You will have the right to withdraw this consent at any time.

 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.